In this Article

 1. Intestinal Gas

-This is one of the most common problems that stem from eating cucumbers during pregnancy.
+This is one of the most common problems that stems from eating cucumbers during pregnancy.
 You may also experience indigestion and belching.

 2. Frequent Urination